dzackgarza/Qual-Review-and-Solutions/Real Analysis/UGA Questions/UGA_Real_Analysis_Qual_Questions.md

 :::{.solution}

+Concepts used:

+- Cesaro mean/summation.
-> Cesaro mean/summation.
-Break series apart into pieces that can be handled separately.
+- Break series apart into pieces that can be handled separately.

 ### a